 Use the quicklinks below to jump to the desired section regarding transport in and around Kampot.

-A comfortable and quicker option is a minibus from Kampot Express or Giant Ibis ($8 one way) with a 08:00 and 14:45 departure.
+The most comfortable, and quicker option, is a minibus from Kampot Express or Giant Ibis ($10 one way) with an 08:00 and 14:45 departure.

-A share taxi to Phnom Penh takes 3 hours and costs around $40 (depending on your bargaining skills and the time of the year) for the car or $10-12 for a seat (with four in the back and three in the front of a Camry).
-In rainy season, we negotiated to have the back seat for two people, for $15 total.
+A share taxi to Phnom Penh takes three hours and costs around $40 (depending on your bargaining skills and the time of the year) for the car or $10-12 for a seat (with four in the back and three in the front of a Camry).

 A taxi to Kep takes 45 minutes and costs $20 for the car.
-Kep can also be reached by both tuk tuk ($8-10 one way) and motodop ($5 one way), with the trip taking 30-45 minutes.
+Kep can also be reached by tuk tuk, which takes about half an hour and should cost $10 (though they may attempt to negotiate for $15).
+Motodops start at $5 one way, with the trip taking about 30 minutes.

 Kampot is a small place and everything is pretty much within walking distance.

 A short motodop ride should cost around 2,000 riel.